The Knife of Never Letting Go

-Plot summary
+Plot

-Todd Hewitt is the only boy left in Prentisstown, a small settlement on New World – an alien planet only recently colonized by humanity.
-Todd is within days of his thirteenth birthday, the age in Prentisstown at which all boys become men.
+Todd Hewitt is the only boy left in Prentisstown, a small settlement on New World – an alien planet recently colonized by humans.
+Todd is within days of his thirteenth birthday, the age at which all Prentisstown boys become men.

-Todd has been told that all the women and nearly all the men on New World were killed in a war with the Spackle that occurred around the time of his birth.
-The Spackle are New World's native inhabitants and are blamed for the release of a germ that caused the majority of deaths and was particularly fatal to women.
-The inhabitants of Prentisstown claim that every Spackle was wiped out during the war.
-As a side effect of the virus, the remaining men in Prentisstown can hear each others' (and animals') thoughts, described as an ever-present cascade of what they call Noise.
+Todd has been told all the women and nearly all the men on New World were killed in a war with the Spackle – the planet’s native inhabitants – and that Prentisstown is the last remaining settlement.
+The Spackle are blamed for the release of the Noise germ, a virus that is purportedly fatal to all women.
+As a side effect of the virus, the remaining men on New World can hear each other’s (and animals') thoughts in an ever-present “Noise”.

-The men of Prentisstown make up the last surviving settlement on New World – according to Mayor Prentiss, after whom the town is named.

-One day, Todd and his dog, Manchee, discover a patch of silence, a "hole in the Noise", in a swamp.
-When Todd explains the silence to his adoptive parents, Ben and Cillian, his Noise accidentally projects the discovery to the entire town.
-Ben and Cillian reveal they have been planning Todd's escape from Prentisstown for his entire life.
-The two men force him to leave Prentisstown with a satchel of supplies and Manchee to accompany him.
-Cillian fights off the Mayor's son, Davy Prentiss, and other Prentisstown men while Ben gives Todd his own hunting knife and Todd's deceased mother's diary.
+One day Todd and his dog, Manchee, discover a "hole in the Noise" in the swamp.
+When Todd explains this patch of silence to his adoptive parents, Ben and Cillian, his Noise accidentally projects the discovery to the entire town, forcing Ben and Cillian to accelerate their plan to have Todd escape Prentisstown, which they had been planning for his entire life.
+Todd reluctantly flees to the swamp with Manchee, where he discovers the source of the hole in the Noise: Viola, a girl whose scout ship crash-landed on New World.
+Todd, Manchee and Viola are attacked by Aaron, the town preacher, but escape when Aaron is mauled by a crocodile.
+Aided by a map inside Todd's mother's diary, the three travel towards Farbranch, another settlement.

-Todd escapes into the swamp with Manchee and discovers a girl who lacks Noise.
-She is the first girl Todd has ever seen, except in videos and photographs.
-The girl says nothing at all.

-Todd, Manchee, and the girl are attacked by the town preacher, Aaron, who has recently been provoking Todd in physical and mental fights.
-Todd and Manchee force him into the swamp's lake, where he is attacked by crocodiles.
-The girl silently leads Todd through the swamp to her scout ship, where her parents' bodies lie dead.
-She has crash-landed on New World.
-Aided by a map inside Todd's mother's diary, the three begin travelling towards Farbranch, another settlement.
-Todd hopes that it still exists and that, if so, it can protect them from Prentisstown.